 The Federal Anti-Kickback Statute

-The most relevant federal statute applicable to ASCs is the Federal Anti-Kickback Statute, 42 U.S.C § 1320a-7b(b), which generally prohibits anyone from offering, paying, soliciting, or providing anything of value (i.e., remuneration) to another person in exchange for the referral of healthcare business to another person or entity.
-The concept of remuneration under the Anti-Kickback Statute has been defined broadly to prohibit several types of payments, discounts or transfers of anything of value in exchange for referrals.
+The most relevant federal statute applicable to ASCs is the Federal Anti-Kickback Statute, 42 U.S.C § 1320a-7b(b).
+This generally prohibits anyone from offering, paying, soliciting, or providing anything of value (i.e., remuneration) to another person in exchange for the referral of healthcare business to another person or entity.
+The concept of remuneration under the Anti-Kickback Statute has been defined broadly.
+It means to prohibit several types of payments, discounts or transfers of anything of value in exchange for referrals.

-A violation of the Anti-Kickback Statute is considered a felony, and individuals or providers who violate the Statute may be subject to penalties, including fines of up to Twenty-Five Thousand Dollars ($25,000) per violation, imprisonment for up to five (5) years, or both.
+A violation of the Anti-Kickback Statute is considered a felony.
+Individuals or providers who violate the Statute may be subject to penalties, including fines of up to Twenty-Five Thousand Dollars ($25,000) per violation, imprisonment for up to five (5) years, or both.
 Additionally, the Secretary of the Department of Health and Human Services (DHHS) has the authority to exclude providers, including individuals or entities, who have committed any of the prohibited acts, from participation in the Medicare or Medicaid programs.

 When selling shares to physicians in an ASC, ensuring compliance with the Anti-Kickback Statue is critical.
 In 1999, the Office of Inspector General (OIG) promulgated the “ASC Ownership Safe Harbor” regulations.

-There are actually four different “ASC Ownership Safe Harbors”, based on a different ownership structure (physician-hospital JV, physician only JV, multispecialty JV and single specialty JV), but there are numerous common elements among all four variations of the ASC Ownership Safe Harbors.
+There are actually four different “ASC Ownership Safe Harbors”.
+These are based on a different ownership structure (physician-hospital JV, physician only JV, multispecialty JV and single specialty JV).
+However, there are numerous common elements among all four variations of the ASC Ownership Safe Harbors.

 Joint ventures that are structured consistent with all elements of the applicable ASC Ownership Safe Harbor are deemed immune from prosecution under the Anti-Kickback Statute as to certain ownership issues.
 Thus, ASC companies generally strive to ensure that their joint ventures, including the sale of shares to physicians, are structured in accordance with the ASC Ownership Safe Harbor.